kiranmayi3595/UMAP_Visual_Cortex/README.md

-🧠 UMAP Clustering of Neuron Types
+🧠 #UMAP Clustering of Neuron Types
 This repository contains a Jupyter notebook that performs clustering of primary visual cortex neurons using single-cell RNA-seq data from the Allen Institute.
 The goal is to visualize neuronal diversity and identify transcriptionally distinct neuron subtypes using unsupervised learning.

-📊 Project Summary
+📊 #Project Summary
 This notebook walks through a complete pipeline to:

-Load and filter neuron-level transcriptomic data from the Allen Mouse Whole Cortex + Hippocampus dataset

-Preprocess expression data (log normalization, HVG selection)

-Perform dimensionality reduction (PCA)
+1.Load and filter neuron-level transcriptomic data from the Allen Mouse Whole Cortex + Hippocampus dataset 2.Preprocess expression data (log normalization, HVG selection) 3.Perform dimensionality reduction (PCA)

-Generate UMAP embeddings
+4.Generate UMAP embeddings

-Cluster neurons using the Leiden algorithm
+5.Cluster neurons using the Leiden algorithm

-Identify and visualize marker genes for each cluster
+6.dentify and visualize marker genes for each cluster

 🔬 Dataset
 The dataset used is:

-Mouse Whole Cortex + Hippocampus 10x Dataset from the Allen Brain Atlas
+Mouse Whole Cortex + Hippocampus 10x Dataset from the Allen Brain Atlas[https://portal.brain-map.org/atlases-and-data/rnaseq/mouse-whole-cortex-and-hippocampus-10x]

 We subset the data to ~29,000 neurons specifically from the Primary Visual Cortex (VISp).